-So yes, amigo, English is widely spoken in Costa Rica with people between the ages of 25 – 34 having the most proficient English skills.
+So yes, amigo, English is widely spoken in Costa Rica, with people between the ages of 25 – 34 having the most proficient English skills.

 6- Familiarity with US and Canada’s Laws and Regulations

 As you might know, US and Canada’s laws are derived from what was known as the Common Law, applied in England during the Middle Ages, while Latin American countries’ laws are based on the Roman Law.
-Both are different paths to achieve the same objective, which is justice, but those differences sometimes create some confusion.
+Both are different paths to achieve the same objective, justice, but those differences sometimes create some confusion.

 7- Culture of Innovation